 Nemtsov is a fascinating figure.
 I first read about his road inspection method in Amy Knight’s New York Review of Books article, “The Crime of the Century.”
 The quote from Yuri Lebedev comes from the documentary, Nemtsov, which can be screened for free at the documentary’s official website.
 If you’re like me and wondering if this story might be apocryphal then you can at least confirm that the quote is real by skipping ahead to 19:35.

 Now, I hope it goes without saying that neither I, RoadBotics Inc., or anyone at RoadBotics condones driving with an open container, drunk driving, or any mixture of alcohol and roads.
-But this is what innovative governance looked like in Russia in the nineties.
+But this is what innovative governance looked like in Russia in the 1990s.
 If you want to see what innovative governance can look like in 2019, you should talk to us.